PecanProject/betydb-documentation/about_betydb.md

 In addition, if you are using _data_ from an instance of BETYdb, please

 1. Use the citations associated with each record if the publisher will allow
+2. Archive a copy of the data used in the study.
+The data in BETYdb is not versioned.
 2. Refer to the footer of the instance of BETYdb that you are using for citation information.
    * For example, if you are using data from BETYdb.org, please cite the source of data as: